facumolina/facumolina.github.io/_pages/about.md

 				<img src="{{ site.url }}{{ site.baseurl }}/images/evospex-pic.png">
 			</div>
 		</td>
-		<td align="justify" style="border: none;">Software reliability analyses requires a specification of the intended behavior of the software under analysis.
-Unfortunately, software many times lacks such specifications, or only provides them for scenario-specific behaviors.
-This issue seriously diminishes the analyzability of software with respect to its reliability. <a href="https://github.com/facumolina/evospex">EvoSpex</a> is a tool that, given a Java method, uses an evolutionary algorithm to produce a specification of the method's current behavior, in the form of postcondition assertions.</td>
+		<td align="justify" style="border: none;"><a href="https://github.com/facumolina/evospex">EvoSpex</a> EvoSpex is a search-based tool for inferring postconditions of Java methods.
+Given a Java method and a test suite with executions of the method, EvoSpex uses evolutionary computation to automatically infer a postcondition assertion capturing the method's current behavior.
+The assertions that EvoSpex produce belong to a JML-like specification language.</td>
 	</tr>
 	<tr style="border: none;">
 		<td style="width:30%; height: 30%; border: none;">